Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2013

 Stir ingredients with a heavy spoon to combine.

 Spray cookie sheets with cooking spray.
 Roll dough into balls place on prepared baking sheets.

 Bake at 350 for about 10-12 minutes.
 Cool cookies completely before adding icing.
 After about 10 minutes remove cookies to cookie racks.

-Meanwhile, as the cookies are baking prepare icing: Place Crisco shortening, dry milk powder and salt in a large mixing bowl.
+Place powdered sugar, dry milk and salt in a mixing bowl.

-Don’t BEST Sugar Cookies look appetizing?
+Don’t BEST Sugar Cookies look delectable?
 Make up a batch of BEST Sugar Cookies and you will see why they are my favorite cookies in the world!

 BEST Sugar Cookies are heavenly.
 I have a tough time stopping after just one.